KB-Datasprint/datasprint2024/readme.txt

     084 - subject field4
     700 - author tag 2 (if not content in 100 and sometimes there is data in both fields)

+Of these fields, only the title field (245) is mandatory, the rest of the fields may be incomplete.

 The file "From xml to csv" is written in jupyter notebook.
 The file contains a short description of the various numerical codes,